justvisiting/kafka-docker/README.md

 BELOW IS ALL GIMMICK AS IT DOESN'T WORK WELL.
+LOTS OF ISSUES Clone justvisiting/docker-kafka, go to kafka dir, create docker image: nano-kafka:0.5 Come back to this dir, run create-build.sh
-LOTS OF ISSUES JUST RUN WITH ./run.sh for now
+THEN JUST RUN WITH ./run.sh for now

 kafka-docker
 ============